9 Ways To Say I Love You in Gaelic

 Pronounced: Muh Store

 Literally translating to “My treasure,” this phrase is often used to mean “my darling.”
-These words were famously used in the celebrated Irish folk song A Stór Mo Chroí (Treasure of My Heart).
-This romantic air was written by Brian O’Higgins (1882 – 1963) during the height of Irish emigration and it soon became an emigration anthem.
+Notably, these words were famously featured in the celebrated Irish folk song “A Stór Mo Chroí” (Treasure of My Heart).
+Originally composed by Brian O’Higgins (1882–1963) during the height of Irish emigration, this romantic air soon gained popularity as an emigration anthem.
+Consequently, the song captured the emotions of many who left their homeland, making it a cherished piece in Irish cultural history.

 CROÍ ÁLAINN